Gaalipata: Box office

 The film had a slow start upon theatrical release.
 The first week net share of Gaalipata was ₹1.5 crores all over Karnataka.
-Collections picked up gradually collected a share of ₹25 million in its first week.
+Collections picked up gradually, collecting a share of ₹25 million in its first week.
 Following good response from the audiences, fares were increased by ₹5 to ₹20 per ticket in some theatres.
-However, it was later revealed that the distributors had the fares increased with the film doing well, unlike the hitherto trend that began with the 1999 Kannada film A.K.47, when producers had it done.
+It was later revealed that the distributors had the fares increased with the film doing well, unlike the hitherto trend that began with the 1999 Kannada film A.K.47, when producers had it done.
 It continued to perform well and collected around ₹200 million as it approached its 100th day.
 Following public demand, the film began to be screened at more centers replacing the Hindi film Jodhaa Akbar.
 With Karnataka being the major market for Kannada films, the film continued to do well even as Bindaas, which released in February 2008, failed to perform.
-Gaalipata completed a 175-run at a center in Bangalore on 8 June.
+Gaalipata completed a 175-day run at a center in Bangalore on 8 June.